Atharva884/dummy-branch-app/README.md

 ### Structured Logging

-The application uses JSON-formatted logging for easy parsing and aggregation:
+The application uses JSON-formatted logging in production for easy parsing and aggregation:

 **Log Format:**
 ```json